Associate Professor of Law

 Boddie received her B.A. cum laude from Yale and her J.D. cum laude from Harvard Law School.
 She also holds a masters degree in public policy from the John F. Kennedy School of Government at Harvard.
 Following a clerkship for Judge Robert Carter in the Southern District of New York, Boddie litigated at Fried, Frank, Harris, Shriver & Jacobson in its New York office as the first recipient of the Fried, Frank/LDF fellowship.
 She has also taught at New York Law School and Fordham Law School.
 In 2012, the Law and Society Association awarded her the John Hope Franklin Prize for exceptional scholarship in the field of race, racism, and the law for her article, “Racial Territoriality.”

-She has served on the boards of the North Star Fund, the Passaic County Legal Aid Society and Planned Parenthood of Metropolitan New Jersey.
+She has served on the boards of the North Star Fund, the Passaic County Legal Aid Society and Planned Parenthood of Metropolitan New Jersey and was recently elected to the board of trustees for the New Jersey Institute for Social Justice.

 “The Sins of Innocence in Standing Doctrine,” 68 Vanderbilt L. Rev. __ (forthcoming, March 2015)